 HDL cholesterol is known as the ‘good’ cholesterol.
-A study in the late 1970’s known as the Framingham Study determined that higher levels of HDL cholesterol were protective against heart disease.
-This is one of those studies that is foundational to a lot of cardiovascular health prevention ideas still today.[ref]
-The general consensus seems to be that HDL levels above 60 mg/dl are ‘good’ and decrease the risk of cardiovascular disease.
+A study in the late 1970s/early 80s known as the Framingham Study determined that higher levels of HDL cholesterol were protective against heart disease.
+This is one of those studies foundational to many cardiovascular health prevention ideas still around today.[ref]
+The general consensus seemed to be that HDL levels above 60 mg/dl are ‘good’ and decrease the risk of cardiovascular disease.

 HDL cholesterol also plays a role in the immune system, with higher levels of HDL associated with better outcomes from parasites and bacterial infections.[ref]

 If you want to raise your HDL levels, there are several dietary interventions you could try.